In March 1941, Jimmy Stewart entered the military service.

 “Each man’s life touches so many other lives, and when he isn’t around, he leaves an awful hole.”

 Clarence tells George.
-The words are brought home as George sees Mr. Gower, his boyhood boss, ridiculed as the town drunk because George wasn’t there to catch a pharmaceutical mistake; he sees his mother a bitter widow and his Uncle Billy in an insane asylum because he wasn’t there to take over the Bailey Brothers Building and Loan; George witnesses his friend Violet become a streetwalker because he wasn’t there to remind Violet of her worth; George sees the headstone of his brother Harry, dead at age eight because George wasn’t there to save Harry’s life years ago; and most tragic for George, he sees his wife Mary living her life behind the walls of the town library because she never met George.
+The words are brought home as George sees Mr. Gower, his boyhood boss, ridiculed as the town drunk because George wasn’t there to catch a pharmaceutical mistake; he sees his mother a bitter widow and his Uncle Billy in an insane asylum because he wasn’t there to take over the Bailey Brothers Building and Loan; George witnesses his friend Violet become a streetwalker because he wasn’t there to remind Violet of her worth; George sees the headstone of his brother Harry, dead at age eight because George wasn’t there to save Harry’s life during a childhood accident; and most tragic for George, he sees his wife Mary living her life behind the walls of the town library because she never met George.

 It's a Wonderful Life